-- Males make up a greater proportion of WIC-5150s at 52% of the total number of responses - The most common age group are young adults making up 42% of all responses (Age:18-35) - Adolescents are the only age group where WIC-5150s are more common for females than males
+- Males make up a slightly larger proportion of WIC-5150s at 52% of the total number of responses. - Male young adults (18-35) are the most prevalent age group making up 42% of the total male responses.

 Response Type by City